 Being able to level accurately is one of the basic skills any Surveyor or Engineer should possess.
 But there are many things that can affect the accuracy that any surveyor or engineer can achieve when carrying out a levelling traverse.
 Here I outline 5 ways a surveyor or engineer can achieve accurate levelling.

 1.)
-Always Close your levelling traverse.
+To Achieve Accurate Levelling, Always Close your traverse.

 Most of the levelling errors that have been discovered at a later date reveal that the engineer or surveyor undertaking the task did not close their levelling traverse on a known point, so they had no idea that an error was present.
 This is negligent on the part of the engineer or surveyor and they have no defence against the error found.